laravel-streams/streams.dev/streams/data/explore/features.md

       href: /docs/ui
     - text: Streams API
       href: /docs/api
+    # - text: Streams CLI
+    #   href: /docs/cli
 ---
 Our primary mission is to **abstract and standardize data** in a way that maximizes openness and accessibility and radically minimizes overall technical debt.
+All of our features are built upon the fundamental structure of your data.